Glenn Stok

 Change display title data

-While editing an article, click the three dots on top to open the pull-down menu of options.
+While editing an article, click the three dots at the top to open the pull-down menu of options.
 This is only available on a desktop or laptop computer.
-The three-dots menu is not available on an iPad or smartphone.
+The three-dot menu is not available on an iPad or smartphone.

 Change the Display Title